CUBW/DroneMotionCapture/README.md

 ![My Image](documentation_images/ecalc_performance_stats_robotics_drone.png)

 Note we are using "Including Drive" as our weight option.
 This is because we have chosen all parts and know the actual weight.
 The other options beside "include drive" will asume your total weight doesn't include particular components and try to add those weights for you.
-In this case we can ignore the warning related to total weight, because the estimated weight that ecalc thinks this build should weigh is less than our actual parts.
+In this case we can ignore the warning related to total weight, because the estimated weight that ecalc thinks this build should weigh is more than our actual parts.
 But since we went to the trouble of finding the actual total weight of our drone, we can ignore this.

 Take aways: